Jubilee Insurance

 This protects you against any claims made by your former or current employees.
 Claims that would sue you or your business for an allegedly employment infraction (racism, malpractices, etc.)

-A&B coverage extends to any incident involving a fight, expulsion from a bar or restaurant, or self-defense (whether in response to a threat or mistreatment by the bouncers) that results in bodily injury or mental trauma.
-In most instances, this coverage’s sublimit ranges from $15,000 to $50,000.
+Any incident involving fights, expulsion from a bar or restaurants, self-defense (either from a threat or mistreatment by the bouncers) causing bodily injury or mental trauma are covered under A&B coverage.
+This coverage has a sublimit ranging from $15,000 to $50,000 in most cases.

-Property coverages hotel and motel insurance policy:
+The following is a list of Property coverages offered under hotel and motel insurance policy:

 The structural components and the functional bases of each building for your business will have its appropriate coverage.
 Your property coverage is determined by various factors including but not limited to the materials used in building and roofing.
 Whether your building is fire resistive, inclusion or exclusion of fire safeguards – sprinklers, self-extinguishers, central or local fire, burglar alarms.
 Any property damage due to not at fault incidents are covered excluding natural disasters.
 Natural disasters must be separately added for extra coverage which could include Flood, Earthquakes, or Volcanoes.The following are also covered under this policy: any damage sustained by your business including loss of property or income and extra expense for either 12, 18 or 24 months, guest’s property on premises, accounts receivable, credit card slips, accidental discharge of fire suppression systems or water systems, outdoor signs, canopies, fences, elevators, escalators, landscaping, increased cost of construction due to ordinance of law, or similar aspects.